clarissalabrum/math4610-1/lectures/lecture_03/md/lecture_03.md

 Some simple examples of how to mitigate inexact arithmetic interval analysis will be covered.
 Documentation of algorithms and computer codes is essential to any successful attempt to write reusable code.
-Finally, we will introduce the general mathematical problem of finding the roots of a nonlinear function of a single variable.

 <hr>